Which issues would you most highlight to someone new to your country?

 What is the procedure and typical timescale?

 On receipt of a complaint form, the WRC will acknowledge receipt and, in the case of a complaint to be dealt with by means of adjudication, will forward details of the complaint to the employer.
-Typically, a complaint hearing is scheduled within three to four months of receipt of the complaint.
+Typically, a complaint hearing is scheduled within three to six months of receipt of the complaint.

 In certain cases, the WRC may offer a mediation service in order to facilitate attempts at a resolution of the issues at hand, without recourse to formal adjudication.
 Mediation may be offered only where both parties consent; otherwise, the complaint or dispute will be referred to an adjudication officer.
 The complaint form asks complainants to indicate whether they would be willing to avail of mediation services to facilitate the resolution of the complaint, should the WRC be in a position to offer these services in their case.